RightToAskOrg/AccountsAndDMs/UserAccounts_WP1A.md

 > **For Consideration**: What should occur when a User is deleted or requests to be deleted.
 Should all of their data be deleted or should only personal information be deleted.
 Note: this does not impact on whether key constrains should be set, it just impacts on whether a ``ON DELETE CASCADE`` constraint is set.

+VT: I'd be inclined not to delete their questions unless we have to - otherwise someone can maliciously gather lots of up-votes (and dissuade others from writing the same question), then delete their account.
+I am not sure whether some people would feel that the right to deletion is important - we should certainly communicate clearly that you can't delete your questions even if you delete your account.

 Whether the primary key should be just an auto-incrementing integer or a UUID is open to some debate.

 #### Should a UUID be used as a primary key?